julia-is-coding/GIT-TEST/README.md

 # git-test
-Learning how to use github
+Learning how to use github.
+Just for tutorial purpose.